 There is a large variety of versions of Office software available from Microsoft.
 In this article we are focusing only on those available for personal use, and there are still five different packages.

 Two of them are Office 365 - the cross-platform model, with apps for smartphone, tablet, laptop and PC.
-Microsoft Office 365 is paid for on a subscription basis: for a few pounds each month you can use Word, Excel and the rest on all of your connected devices (download Microsoft Word for iOS 1.2 to try it out).
+Microsoft Office 365 is paid for on a subscription basis: for a few pounds each month you can use Word, Excel and the rest on all of your connected devices.
 The other three versions of Office are Office 2013: traditional software packages, paid for up front and used on a single PC or laptop.

 As we will see in this comparison, Office 365 is much the better looking deal.
 But that doesn't preclude the fact that for some people Office 2013 will remain a more cost-effective choice.
 We explain all in our Office 365 vs Office 2013 comparison.
 (See also: How to Sync Google and Outlook Calendars.)